-Radiant point of the Eta Aquarid shower If you trace the paths of the Eta Aquarid meteors backward, they all seem to radiate from a certain point in front of the constellation Aquarius the Water Bearer.
+Radiant point of the Eta Aquariid shower.
+If you trace the paths of the Eta Aquariid meteors backward, they all seem to radiate from a certain point in front of the constellation Aquarius the Water Bearer.
 This point on the sky’s dome is called the radiant of the meteor shower, which nearly aligns with the faint star Eta Aquarii.
-Hence, the meteor shower is named in honor of this star.
+Hence, this meteor shower is named in honor of this star.

 Eta Aquarii is one of the four stars making up the Y-shaped Water Jar asterism in the northern part of Aquarius.
-If you can find the Water Jar in the constellation Aquarius, you’ve as good as located the radiant point for the Eta Aquarid meteors.
-However, the alignment of the radiant and the star is coincidental.
-Eta Aquarii looms some 170 light-years away while the Eta Aquarid meteors burn up about 100 kilometers (60 miles) above the Earth’s surface.
+If you can find the Water Jar in the constellation Aquarius, you’ve as good as located the radiant point for the Eta Aquariid meteors.
+The alignment of the radiant and the star is of course coincidental.
+Eta Aquarii is some 170 light-years away – trillons upon trillions of miles away – while the Eta Aquariid meteors burn up about 60 miles (100 km) above Earth’s surface.

-The higher the radiant appears in your sky, the more Eta Aquarid meteors that you’re likely to see.
-The radiant soars highest in the nighttime sky just before dawn, so that’s why you tend to see the most meteors in the wee morning hours.
+Meteor shower radiants are sometimes misunderstood by casual meteor-watchers.
+You don’t need to know where they are to watch a meteor shower.
+That’s because the meteors fly every which way across the sky, in front of numerous constellations.
+However, the higher a shower’s radiant appears in your sky, the more meteors you’re likely to see.
+For the Eta Aquariids, the radiant soars highest in the nighttime sky just before dawn.
+That’s why you can expect to see the most meteors in the wee morning hours.

-The comet dust smashes into Earth’s upper atmosphere at nearly 240,000 kilometers (150,000 miles) per hour.
+The comet dust smashes into Earth’s upper atmosphere at nearly 150,000 miles per hour (240,000 kilometers per hour).
 Roughly half of these swift-moving meteors leave persistent trains – ionized gas trails that glow for a few seconds after the meteor has passed.

 Our planet also crosses the orbital path of Halley’s Comet at the other end of the year, giving rise to the Orionid meteor shower, which is usually at its best in the predawn hours on or near October 21.